zhiwei5576/excel-mcp-server/README.md

         "command": "npx",
         "args": ["--yes", "@zhiweixu/excel-mcp-server"],
         "env": {
-            "LOG_PATH": "[set an accessible absolute path]"
+            "LOG_PATH": "[set an accessible absolute path]",
+            "CACHE_MAX_AGE": "1",
+            "CACHE_CLEANUP_INTERVAL": "4",
+            "LOG_RETENTION_DAYS": "7",
+            "LOG_CLEANUP_INTERVAL": "24"
         }
     }
 }
 ```
 Note: LOG_PATH is optional.
-If not set, logs will be stored in the 'logs' folder under the application root directory.
+If not set, logs will be stored in the 'logs' folder under the application root directory.other arguments are optional.

 ## API Tools